ElektraInitiative/libelektra/doc/usecases/plugins/spec/create_array_specification.md

 - **Scope:** `spec`
 - **Level:** Developer Goal
 - **Actors:** Application, User
 - **Brief:**
   - Creating a specification for a REST application which needs communication to a mail server and message broker.

 ## Scenarios

 - **Precondition:** kdb is installed.
 - **Main success scenario:**
-    - Specification is written user or system wide.
+  - Specification is written user or system-wide.
   - REST application can use any number of services
 - **Alternative scenario:** None.
 - **Error scenario:**
   - Wrong metakeys are used (yielded as error to the user)
 - **Postcondition:** None.
 - **Non-functional Constraints:** None.